juliedosher/CPSC440_DiceRoller/README.md

 Received free-use background image from Toptal: https://www.toptal.com/designers/subtlepatterns/

+Dice images made using Microsoft Office Suite shapes.

+All other content original.

 Build/Execution Instructions: No other software is required.
 Just the included files here (index.html, style.css, script.js, and the images folder containing images of the dice and background).